Queen of tarts, trams and tiles

 When to go . . .

 Lisbon is a year-round destination; rarely too hot or cold.
-The first buds of spring usually appear around late February while the last puffs of the Sahara-warmed winds keep the mercury high well into November.
-Much of the city shuts down in August, when many restaurants and bars close and locals escape for the cooler Atlantic shores.
+The first buds of spring usually appear around late February (May sees the purple Jacaranda trees dominating the boulevards) while the last puffs of the Sahara-warmed winds keep the mercury high well into November.
+August, is when the locals escape for the breeze of the Algarve and the tourists come en masse for Lisbon’s guaranteed blue skies

 Know before you go . . .